irustandi/blockchain-developer-bootcamp-final-project/README.md

 To facilitate meaningful activities, it is important to design the mechanism so that the incentives of the users are aligned properly.
 To achieve this, we propose a reward/punishment mechanisms using tokens specific to the app.

+Challenge: cannot rely on an oracle
+Probabilistic consensus

 TODO: governance mechanism

+Protocol token: FACT token
+Each news article is captured by an ERC721 token